Hierarchical Correlation Clustering and Tree Preserving Embedding: Introduction

-Most of the clustering methods, either flat or hierarchical, assume non-negative pairwise (dis)similarities.
-A different clustering model, called \emph{correlation clustering}, assumes that the similarities can be negative as well.
-This model was first introduced on graphs with only $+1$ and $-1$ pairwise similarities \cite{BansalBC04}, and then it was generalized to graphs with arbitrary positive and negative edge weights \cite{DemaineEFI06,AilonCN08,CGW03}.
+Hence, a specialized clustering model known as \emph{correlation clustering} has been developed to work with such data.
+This model was first introduced on the graphs with only $+1$ or $-1$ pairwise similarities \cite{BansalBC04,BansalBC02}, and then was generalized to the graphs with arbitrary positive or negative edge weights \cite{DemaineEFI06,AilonCN08,CGW03}.
 The original model obtains the number of clusters automatically.
-The variant in \cite{ChehreghaniAISTATS12} limit the number of clusters to fixed $K$ clusters.
-Semidefinite programming (SDP) relaxation \cite{CGW03,MS10} provides tight approximation bounds in particular for maximizing the agreements., although it is computationally inefficient in practice \cite{ThielCD19}.
-Then the methods in \cite{ChehreghaniICDM17,ThielCD19} provide efficient greedy algorithms based on local search and Frank-Wolfe optimization with a fast convergence rate.
-The recent work \cite{0002CPV19} proposes an adaptive and active learning paradigm for correlation clustering.
-However, all of these methods produce flat correlation clusters.
+The variant in \cite{ChehreghaniAISTATS12} limits the number of clusters to fixed $K$ clusters.
+Semidefinite programming (SDP) relaxation provides tight approximation bounds in particular for maximizing the agreements \cite{CGW03,MS10}, although it is computationally inefficient in practice \cite{ThielCD19}.
+Then, \cite{ChehreghaniICDM17,ThielCD19} provide efficient greedy algorithms based on local search and Frank-Wolfe optimization with a fast convergence rate.